mshagirov/python_tylab/1_python.md

 ```

 ## Importing Modules
 Standard mathematical operations we used above could be limiting for certain applications.
 For this reason, python comes with [`math`](https://docs.python.org/3/library/math.html) module, which includes functions such as `exp()`, `log()`, trigonometric functions and more.
-While we are at it let us also learn importing external python modules with keyword: `import`.
+While we are at it let us also learn importing external python modules with [`import`](https://docs.python.org/3/glossary.html#term-import-path) keyword.

 ```python